ihuebrag/Daily-Good-Mornings/README.md

 The Good Morning Website is a web application that generates and displays a new good morning image and quote daily.
 This project aims to provide users with a fresh and positive start to their day through visually appealing images and inspiring quotes.
 Original intent was for family members to use, so there is a mix of English and Spanish images in the library!

+## Project URL

+- The live version of the website can be accessed [here](https://goodmorningmom.000webhostapp.com) (active until May 2025).

 ## Features

 - **Daily Updates**: Automatically updates with a new image and quote every day.